Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 1. Let's say that user B executes an SQL statement in their own transaction and then finds out that their transaction is blocked.
 2. In this situation, user A should continue by executing all the SQL statements in their own transaction's next step.
 3. If user B's transaction is still blocked, then user A should continue by executing all the SQL statements in their own transaction's next step.
-4. Finally, ( fter user A's transaction is terminated) user B should continue executing SQL statements in their own transaction.
+4. Finally, (after user A's transaction is terminated) user B should continue executing SQL statements in their own transaction.

 > [!NOTE]
 > Sometimes the DBMS aborts either transaction.
 That is, then the aborted transaction cannot be continued any more.